 California Penal Code section 25800 as a felony has a range of punishment from 16 months on the low term to 36 months on the high term.
-However, it is also what's known as a "wobbler" meaning that it can be alternatively charged as a misdemeanor with a maximum punishment of no more than 1 year in...Read more »
+However, it is also what's known as a "wobbler" meaning that it can be alternatively charged as a misdemeanor with a maximum punishment of no more...Read more »

 I got the DUI in West Hollywood Los Angeles.
 It was my first DUI.
 I showed up to all my court dates.
 At that time in my life I was irresponsible and I am now financially stable.
 I currently live in Phoenix Az.
 Do I need to get a DUI lawyer in California or can I get one in Phoenix?
 Or do I just...
 Read more »

 I was convicted of two felonies and am now on probation for 3 years.
 I believe both of the charges should have been misdemeanors.
 When is the earliest I can file to have my charges dropped down or dismissed?

 Usually you have to wait until the end of your probationary period but after 3 years you might be able to file your petition pursuant to section 1203 of the Penal Code to have your cases reduced to misdemeanors and dismissed.

 We got into a huge fight and in my anger I called the police and now he is in jail awaiting a court date.
 He accidentally hurt me in the fight when he was just trying to grab his notebook back from me and now the cops are pressing charges even though he didn't try to hurt me at all.
 Please any...
 Read more »